balaji-raman-r/assignment_agileintegration/README.md

 Step 2: Starting the Xlate Application:

-Open another terminal window execute the below steps.
+Open a new terminal window execute the below steps.

 Change the directory to the xlate.